How this English teacher dared to reinvent herself & turn CA at the age of 51

 I even cleared the first CS executive module scoring above 60 percent in all the papers (for the layperson who is reading this, 60 % is a big deal in these professional courses).

 CA happened by chance when I was 46

 By now, I was on a roll and started dreaming of starting a successful career in the finance field.

 After some more research, I understood how a CA degree could empower me even further.

 As luck would have it, around this time, The Institute of Chartered Accountants of India (ICAI) announced the direct entry scheme for graduates enabling them to register for intermediate directly without doing Foundation.

 Considering how old I was then (I was all of 46), I felt the CA course was the right fit for me since there was good scope for practice, no matter where I lived.
-(Though others around me thought I was crazy, after all, who dreams of a career that too as tough as CA in their late forties!)
+(Though others around me thought I was crazy, after all, who dreams of a career that is too as tough as CA in their late forties!)

-In Jan 2013, I summoned up courage and registered for CA the course.
+In Jan 2013, I summoned up courage and registered for the CA course.

 In the meanwhile, I continued with my preparation for Company Secretary and even cleared CS executive all in the first attempt all through self-study.
 This made me more confident to conquer the CA mountain.

 Family and studies – a balancing act that was akin to walking the tightrope